akwiatkowski/technical_graph/README.md

 technical_graph uses [rasem](https://github.com/aseldawy/rasem) for SVG and it works wery well.
-For PNG it uses [chunky_png](https://github.com/wvanbergen/chunky_png) with [oily_png](https://github.com/wvanbergen/oily_png) if possible, but there is a lot of missing features so if you need PNG I recommend to install good, old [rmagick](https://github.com/rmagick/rmagick).
+For PNG it uses [chunky_png](https://github.com/wvanbergen/chunky_png) with [oily_png](https://github.com/wvanbergen/oily_png) if possible, but there is a lot of missing features.
+If you need PNG I recommend to install good, old [rmagick](https://github.com/rmagick/rmagick).